-The annotations for mapping value types tend to be different for properties vs action parameters, because JDO annotations are only valid on properties.
+For domain entities, the annotations for mapping value types tend to be different for properties vs action parameters, because JDO annotations are only valid on properties.
 The table in the Properties vs Parameters section provides a handy reference of each.